-Whether the holidays seem to have snuck up on you, you can’t see family and, like many of us, your original plans fell through, the holidays can feel awfully sad when there are no celebrations on your calendar.
+Whether the holidays seem to have snuck up on you, you can’t see family or your original plans fell through, the holidays can feel awfully sad when there are no celebrations on your calendar.

 Sitting at home with no plans can feel like a major letdown and even take a toll on your mental health.

 Of course, if you’ve planned for some solo downtime that’s okay too, but not having plans for the holidays can be a real downer for lots of people.

 The thing is, your holiday plans don’t have to be traditional to be fun and fulfilling.
 Here are some last-minute ideas for how to spend the holidays happily:

 Outsource your holiday enjoyment by making a reservation for the night at the nicest hotel you can afford.
 Make sure they are taking safety precautions!

 Enjoy the big cozy bed, take in a beautiful view from your balcony, stay in your coziest robe and order room service complete with Champagne (or your beverage of choice), and don’t feel guilty about any of it.

 A night free of distractions and responsibility is the perfect time to stop, take a breath, reflect on everything you’re grateful for and start making some plans for the future.

 Order take out from a nice restaurant